iaxo/axion-limits/README.md

 For the labels:
 ```
 import DataBaseClass as db
-database = db.DataBaseLabels("databases/NewAxions.db") # this will create (if it doesnt already exists) a table named Labels (default) at databases/NewAxions.db
+database = db.DataBaseLabels("databases/NewAxions.db", commit=True) # this will create (if it doesnt already exists) a table named Labels (default) at databases/NewAxions.db
 labels = [
     ["CAST", 2.0e-4, 1.2e-11, "color='white', fontsize=12", 1, 0],
     ["IAXO", 2.0e-4, 6.0e-13, "color='black', fontsize=12", 1, 1],